What does it mean to be human in the presence of God?

 What difference does spiritual temperament make to pilgrimage?

 Whereas Christian theology and education typically focus on the relationship between “knowing” and “doing,” spirituality concerns ways of “being.”
-Not reducible either to intellect or to agency, spirituality speaks of our identity in the presence of God, as a precondition that provides the context for Christian understanding and undergirds faithful action.
-Accordingly, this course will examine our largely pre-reflective assumptions about what it means to be “Christian,” describe alternative models of Christian identity, and explore ways in which spirituality shapes our research, ministry, and mission in relation to the life of the church.
+Not reducible either to intellect or to agency, spirituality speaks of our identity in the presence of God, as a precondition that provides the context for Christian understanding and ministry alike.
+Accordingly, this course will discuss models of Christian identity and explore ways in which spirituality shapes our thinking, ministry, and mission in relation to the life of the church.

 - To understand the nature of Christian spirituality in its various expressions

-- To gain a basic understanding of the history of Christian spirituality
+- To gain a basic understanding of different forms and models of Christian spirituality

 - To define the goals of Christian discipleship